Collins Children's Home

 We do more than provide safety, shelter, and meals.
 Each child receives comprehensive care – physical, educational, spiritual, and emotional.
 We work closely with parents and grandparents or other relatives to develop an individualized plan for each child’s unique needs.

-We have a wonderful counselor working with our children's emotional needs to help them process their past, present, and going forward.
+We have a wonderful counselor working with our children's emotional needs to help them process their past, present, and in the future.

 A Nurturing Family Atmosphere

-The need for family, the need to belong – and to care for others in return – is a very basic human need.
+The need for family, the need to belong – and to care for others in return – is a fundamental human need.

 Built on a Strong Christian Community

-Within a community of Christian values, Collins Children’s Home cares for children and supports families in an atmosphere that instills feelings of acceptance, safety, permanence, dignity, and joy while teaching important life skills and a work ethic that will enable them to be productive members of society.
+Within a community of Christian values, Collins Children’s Home cares for children.
+It supports families in an atmosphere that instills feelings of acceptance, safety, permanence, dignity, and joy while teaching important life skills and a work ethic that will enable them to be productive members of society.

 To every child – I dream of a world where you can laugh, dance, sing, learn, live in peace, and be happy.